BiographyCelebrity & EntertainmentFootballNewsSports

 Tuchel’s first match in charge also yielded his first honor at the club, as PSG defeated Monaco 4–0 to win the Trophée des Champions on 4 August.

-However, by November, Tuchel would break the record for the most wins to start to a domestic league season, as he registered twelve straight victories.
+However, by November, Tuchel would break the record for the most wins to start a domestic league season, as he registered twelve straight victories.

 The record was later extended to include two additional victories, prior to the club ending its 100% start to the season on 2 December, after PSG drew 2–2 away to Bordeaux.